Henry Burden: Burden Iron Works

 He originated a system of reservoirs along the Wynantskill Creek to hold the water in reserve and increase the water-supply to power the mills.
 In order to find the necessary power to run his foundry, in 1851 Burden designed and constructed a 60-foot wheel that could generate 500 horsepower.
 The poet Louis Gaylor Clark, characterized the huge wheel as the "Niagara of Water-Wheels".
 The wheel's design caught the eye of Rensselaer Polytechnic Institute student George W.G.
 Ferris, who in 1893 unveiled his own invention, the Ferris Wheel, similar to Henry Burden's water wheel.

 Some idea of the magnitude of the ironworks at Troy is suggested by the fact that in 1864 the cost of iron, coal, and other materials was over $1,500,000.
 Burden Iron Works used 90,000 tons of coal annually.
 In 1880 the ironworks employed 1,400 men.
 The ironworks produced 600,000 kegs of horseshoes and 42,000 tons of iron, exclusive of pig, annually.
 Their yearly sales of horseshoes average about $2,000,000.

-Burden himself is described as a large man with deep-set eyes and a cheerful demeanor.
-An accomplished mechanic, he could make a better piece of work than any man in his shops; and could deal a heavier blow with a sledge than any of his strikers at the forge.
-Upright himself, he was apt to assume the uprightness of others.
+Burden was described as a large man with deep-set eyes and a cheerful demeanor, and an accomplished mechanic who could make a better piece of work than any man in his shops and deal a heavier sledge blow than any of his strikers at the forge.
+He was considered both upright and apt to assume the uprightness of others.

 The Henry Burden family papers are located at the William L. Clements Library, University of Michigan in Ann Arbor.
 They contain correspondence from 1816 to 1853 between Burden, his business acquaintances, and his sons pertaining to his numerous industrial inventions and to the business affairs of the Troy Iron and Nail Factory in Troy, New York.
 The collection documents the iron industry in the mid-19th century, as well as the market for Burden's numerous industrial inventions.